moov-io/terms-dictionary/README.md

 - **Payment for Order Flow (PFOF)**<a id="pfof"></a>: A payment by an exchange to a brokerage firm for the right to execute a given trade.
 While this is a controversial practice, the net result is often price improvement for the trader, relative to the price on the public exchange.

-- **payment gateway**<a id="payment-gateway"></a>: An Internet-based system used in an ecommerce transaction for the transfer of credit-card information from a computer or website to a credit-card processor for verification, completing the authorization process between the merchant and the consumer.
+- **payment gateway**<a id="payment-gateway"></a>: An Internet-based system used in an ecommerce transaction for the transfer of credit card information from a computer or website to a credit card processor for verification, completing the authorization process between the merchant and the consumer.

-- **payment message structure (ISO 20022)**<a id="payment-message-iso20022"></a>: Payment initiation message is composed of three parts: Group Header, Payment Information, and Credit Transfer Transaction Information.
+- **payment message structure (ISO 20022)**<a id="payment-message-iso20022"></a>: An ISO 20022 payment initiation message is composed of three parts: Group Header, Payment Information, and Credit Transfer Transaction Information.

 - **payment method**<a id="payment-method"></a>: The form of payment a consumer uses to purchase goods or services from a seller (e.g., cash, credit card, debit card, money order, bank transfer).